intersystems/emacs-objectscript-ts-mode/README.md

 Once the preliminary steps are complete, installing the major-mode file is straightforward.

-1. Place the `objectscript_udl-ts-mode.el` file in your Emacs `lisp/progmodes/` directory.
-You'll need the major mode from our repository here: https://github.com/intersystems/objectscript-tree-sitter-major-mode.
+1. Place the `objectscript_udl-ts-mode.el` file in your Emacs `lisp/progmodes/` directory and append `.gz` to the end so EMACS can read it.
+(Note: MELPA support coming soon so this step will be unnecessary).
+You'll need the major mode from our repository here: https://github.com/intersystems/objectscript-treesitter-major-mode.
 The location of this directory can vary based on your operating system:
     * **macOS**: `/Applications/Emacs.app/Contents/Resources/lisp/progmodes/`
     * **Windows/Linux**: The path may differ.